pearlk02/cd1756-Azure-Applications-project/WRITEUP.md

 VMs provide full access and control of the OS or custom software, have flexible types and sizes to choose from (for CPU, RAM, storage), and allow for cusotm images.
 App services are easier to deploy without managing the infrastrcuture, so developers can focus on the code/application, and supports continuous deployment.
 However, there are hardware limitations and are unable to to control underlying OS.

-- My Solution and Justification
+- My Solution and Justification:
 I choose to use an App service to deploy this app since it is relatively lightweight, less costly in this situation, and easily scalable.
 The compute resources needed are low and within App service limits as we only need to be able to log in, view articles, and add new articles with images.
 It will also allow me to focus more on the coding tasks instead of managing the deploymenet and infrastructure.

 ### Assess app changes that would change your decision.